Form 5472: The $25K/Year Penalty Most LLC Owners Miss

 How to File

 Due date: April 15 for calendar-year entities (most LLCs).
-A 6-month extension is available by filing Form 7004 before the deadline.
-The extension extends the filing deadline to October 15 but does not extend the deadline for paying any tax owed (though for most foreign-owned single-member LLCs, no tax is owed).
+File Form 7004 before the deadline for a 6-month extension to October 15.
+The extension covers the filing deadline only, not any tax payment due, though most foreign-owned single-member LLCs owe nothing.

 Filing method: Paper only.
-Form 5472 attached to a pro forma Form 1120 must be mailed to:
+Mail the Form 5472 attached to a pro forma Form 1120 to:

 Internal Revenue Service 1973 Rulon White Blvd Ogden, UT 84201